jorgevazcabral/GCE/README.md

 ## Citation

-In case you want / have to cite my package, please use `citation('GCE')` for citation information.
+In case you want / have to cite this package, please use `citation('GCE')` for citation information.